tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-07-07-handover-design-notes.md

 * For all types of case that have had a supporting COM
 * On the date that COM takes responsibility

-## Managing email reminders

-While the email reminders were received well in UR, there is a need for users to be able to choose which emails they receive.
-Preferences chosen on the Manage email reminders page should apply to all cases.